Stateless Interception – High Performance and Scalable

 All integrations and provisioning can be managed centrally from Cyral’s Control Plane.
 It offers intuitive workflows to implement security policies and react to threats.

 High Performance Stateless Interception with Cyral

-Data mesh performance and scalability for read requests are a critical aspect of every application design.
+Databases and data lakes performance and scalability for read requests are a critical aspect of every application design.
 Since the Cyral sidecar sits in the datapath and intercepts all requests inline, it is imperative that the Cyral sidecar imposes a near zero overhead on performance and scalability.